Digital Humanities at Musselman Library

 In our liberal arts college context, we focus on undergraduate research.
 Musselman Library offers:

-- Direct support for student researchers, including a high-impact summer learning experience (see Digital Scholarship Summer Fellowship)
+- Direct support for student researchers, including a high-impact summer learning experience

 - Collaborative pedagogical support for faculty, including assignment design and instruction of Digital Humanities tools and methods.
 These activities are coordinated with campus partners, including Educational Technology and the Johnson Center for Creative Teaching and Learning